 Ministries – 2 Tim 2:24 – don’t be in too much of a hurry when ministering to others who have gotten off track.
 You’ll give up before they get right with God.
 Sometimes, it takes folks a long time to get back on track.
 And you can’t rush the process or they may never get right with God.

 Fruitfulness – Lk 8:15 – like all these other areas where we need patience, we must wait patiently to bring forth the fruit that God desires to bring forth in our lives.
 It takes time for the fruit of the Spirit to mature and “ripen” in us.
 It takes time for the word of God and Christ’s righteousness to bear fruit in our lives.
 You can’t rush these things.
 And when you have sown the seed and watered, you must wait patiently before you attempt to harvest the fruit.

 Suffering – 1 Pet 2:20 – we must take suffering patiently.
 You can’t be sure when God might intervene to help you.
 And until he does, if he ever does, you are going to suffer.
 Fighting it only makes the matter worse and makes you mad and bitter at God.
 It is interesting to realize that shortly after the suffering ends, it is hard for you to remember how bad it was and how long it was [like childbirth].

 Hope – 2 Thes 3:5; Rom 8:24-25 – Jesus is coming.
 We must never give up hope.
 I was first told that the Lord would return on May 14, 1989.
 And I believed it.
 Here we are decades later, still waiting.
 I haven’t given up hope and I’m still just as excited about his return as I ever was.
 He’s coming, don’t you worry about that.

 Conclusion: run your race with patience.
 Good things take time to develop.
+Therefore, we need patience.
 Make sure to be particularly patient in the areas about which we have spoken today.